-The study investigators determined for each intraoperative and postoperative ocular AE reported whether an event was considered serious.
-The proportion of eyes with serious AEs (SAEs) was 0.8% (n=3) in the iStent inject group and 2.5% (n=3) in the control group. iStent inject SAEs comprised 1 case each of mild partial stent obstruction that did not require intervention, retinal tear requiring laser retinopexy, and glaucoma progression requiring ExPress shunt implantation.
-SAEs reported for the control group consisted of 1 case each of blurred vision/visual disturbance; epiretinal nembrane requiring vitrectomy with membrane peel, and central retinal artery occlusion and neovascularization requiring pan-retinal photocoagulation.
+The study investigators determined for each intraoperative and postoperative ocular AE reported whether an event wa considered serious.
+The proportion of eyes with serious A $ar{s}$ s (SAEs) was 0.8% (n=3) in the iStent inject group and 2.5% (n=3) in the control group. iStent inject SAEs comprised 1 case each of mild partial stent obstruction that did not require intervention, retinal tear requiring laser retinopexy, and glaucoma progression requiring ExPress shunt implantation SAEs reported for the control group consisted of 1 case each of blurred vision/visual disturbance; epiretinal membran equiring vitrectomy with membrane peel, and central retinal artery occlusion and neovascularization requiring pan retinal photocoagulation

-A total of 56 AEs reported for 48 iStent inject eyes (12.4%) were determined to be device related including all cases of stent obstruction, deep stents, 3 stents implanted 1 stent implanted, 2 stents implanted in the same location, and stent implanted in the ciliary body, which accounted for 36 of the 56 device-related AEs.
-Other AEs determined to be device-related included 8 cases (2.1%) of intraocular inflammation, cases (1.8%) of goniosynechiae, 3 cases (0.8%) of intraoperative corneal abrasion, and 1 case (0.3%) each of iris strand and ocular irritation.
+A total of 56 AEs reported for 48 iStent inject eyes (12.4%) were determined to be device related including all cases of stent obstruction, deep stents, 3 stents implanted, 1 stent implanted, 2 stents implanted in the same location, and stent implanted in the ciliary body, which accounted for 36 of the 56 device-related AEs.
+Other AEs determined to b device-related included 8 cases (2.1%) of intraocular inflammation, 7 cases (1.8%) of goniosynechiae, 3 cases (0.8%) of intraoperative corneal abrasion, and 1 case (0.3%) each of itis strand and ocular irritation.

-2. In each of the four eyes with "deep stents," there was a single stent per eye that was unable to be visualized by either gonioscopy or ÛBM at the last 3 visits, despite being visualized intraoperatively and/ or at an earlier postoperative exam. .
-Among these cases, there were no associated clinical sequelae or secondary surgeries to modify device positioning, none experienced an endothelial cell loss >30% at 24 months or posterior segment sequelae, and three of the four eyes met the primary effectiveness endpoint.
+2In each of the four eyes with "deep stents," there was a single stent per eye that was unable to be visualized by either gonioscopy or UBM at the last 3 visits, despi modify device positioning, none experienced an endothelial cell loss >30% at 24 months or posterior segment sequelae, and three of the four eyes met th econdary ocular surgeries during the course of the study, some of which were to achieve further IOP reduction, One of the 387 subjects randomized to iStent inject implantation experienced a coughing fit that resulted in occurred in 5.4% of iStent inject group subjects (n = 21) and 5.0% (n = 6) of subjects in the control group.